al-ce/karaml/README.md

 dictionary doesn't wait for the `to_if_held_down_threshold_milliseconds` timeout.
-This means sending the `to` event even when `to_if_alone` is sent , but so long as the event is 'harmless', or not 'chatty', i.e. it is a layer, a modifier, or a notfication, and so long as we set the `lazy` opt when necessary (e.g. for my mapping of `enter` → `control` when held), this doesn't cause any significant side effects.
+This means sending the `to` event even when `to_if_alone` is sent , but so long as the event is 'harmless', or not 'chatty', i.e. it is a layer, a modifier, or a notification, and so long as we set the `lazy` opt when necessary (e.g. for my mapping of `enter` → `control` when held), this doesn't cause any significant side effects.